Skip to Content

 The seeker then walks forward to try to tag someone else in the circle.
 The spin changes the direction that the seeker is facing, to prevent her from simply shifting to the next child and the next.

-As it gets more difficult to find the last few standing kids, they can shout out oral directions such as “move forward a few steps” or “Luke is behind you.”
+As it gets more difficult to find the last few standing kids, they can shout out oral directions such as “Move forward a few steps” or “Luke is behind you.”

 8. Blind Seeking